 What About Nontraditional Construction?

 What your house looks like does not necessarily dictate how the house is constructed.
-Traditional timber-frame construction is not the only option.
+Traditional frame construction is not the only option.
 Many people have become intrigued with straw-bale houses, rammed earth construction, and even cob houses.
 But you cannot expect traditional builders—or even all architects—to be experts in everything.
 Building traditional houses using a nontraditional method requires a team that specializes in that type of construction.
-Do your homework and find the right architect who can realize your vision—and, unless you have extra money for experimentation, make sure you visit nontraditional projects that are already completed.
+Do your homework and find the right architect and builder who can realize your vision.

 Be sure to get written, signed contracts for each building professional involved in building your home.
 At the very least, this means a contract with the general contractor/builder, as well as the home designer or architect, if they are part of the process.